Recursived/Python-mini-project/README.md

 ## Games

-Here the name of the following game :
+Here are the name of the implemented game :
 - Tron